JistoInc/examples/image-creation/chef-httpd/README.md

 * build.sh            commands that run at image build time.
 * cookbooks/http.rb   an example cookbook
 * run.sh              the container entrypoint
-                      calls chef to configure the system and and sits forever.
+                      calls Chef to configure the system and and sits forever.

 ## Jisto Metadata (config.json)